Advocacy Guide for Residents

 • Build personal relationships with Members of Congress during the annual Federal In-District Fly-in.

-• Participate in the Emerging Top Advocate program to earn points to be considered for recognition at the ASDS / ASDSA Annual Meeting.
+• Participate in the Emerging Top Advocate program to earn points to be considered for recognition at the ASDS Annual Meeting.

 • Volunteer for an ASDSA Work Group (Federal Affairs, State Affairs & Policy Priorities).